sohaibqasem/pass-keeper/README.md

 		]
 ----------------------------------------------------------

-Two Cases
+two Cases
 ---------
-check if pass-keeper (folder) already installed First-Time(In Device)
+check if pass-keeper (folder) already installed first-time(in Device)
 ---------------------
 	- create pass-keeper folder with all setup file
 	- generate a public secret key 32-char (saved to confing.json)
 	- ask user to eneter his master key for the fist time(to clipboard)
 	- calc secret key
 	- mainMenu
-Already installed(In Device)
+already installed(in Device)
 ----------------------------
 	- read a public secret key 32-char (from confing.json)
 	- ask user to eneter his master key
 	- calc secret key
 	- mainMenu

-MainMenu
+mainMenu
 --------

-Generate a new password
+generate a new password
 -----------------------
 - readPasswords
 - inquirerPassKeeperObj appname, username, email